MTA-tools/MTA-tools/README.md

 ## Hi there 👋

-My name is Met, I'm an Oxford trained Cyber-Security professional/pentester interested in all things hacking!
+My name is MTA, I'm a cyber-security professional/pentester interested in all things hacking!

 - 🔭 I’m currently working on a tool to keep track of findings on Active Directory engagements.
 - 🌱 I’m currently learning how to build my own C2 framework.